LuisEduardoAngulo/BN-software-review-in-R/README.md

 # Bayesian Network software review in R environment
 -----

 In this repository, you will find a software review about the most popular R packages to deal with Bayesian Network modeling.
-By performing an exhaustive examination of the users and functions manuals from the considered packages an overview regarding their functionalities, approaches, methods, algorithms, limitations, and added value, among others, is provided.
+By performing an exhaustive examination of the user´s and functions manuals from the considered packages, an overview regarding their functionalities, approaches, methods, algorithms, limitations, and added value, among others, is provided.
 Also, each of these packages was tested in the R environment using standards datasets to assess the points mentioned above.

 Using this information, a set of tables were built to guide the users about which package they can work with considering the characteristics of the dataset they have available, the work that they want to perform, the presence of missing data, and the type of data, among others.
 Likewise, another set of tables are provided that serve as an inventory of the algorithms, methods, scores, independence test and others, implemented in each package.